SiliconLabs/peripheral_examples/series2/iadc/iadc_single_gpio_prs_ldma/readme.txt

 iadc_single_gpio_prs_ldma

-This project demonstrates using the IADC peripheral to take single-ended analog measurements using a single external input, triggered by falling edge of GPIO via PRS.
+This project demonstrates using the IADC peripheral to take single-ended analog measurements using a single external input, triggered by rising edge of GPIO via PRS.
 Upon completion, an LDMA data transfer occurs storing the raw data to memory.
 The IADC/LDMA operate in EM2; LDMA interrupts wake to EM0 to toggle a GPIO before returning to EM2.
 Since the IADC conversion is done in EM2, only